- Labial adhesions usually occur in girls who are between 3 months and 6 years old.

 Harsh soaps, scrubbing the vulva, and tight clothing should be avoided.

 Try to be patient with the course of treatment which can last up to several weeks, and possibly require additional follow-up visits to your daughter’s health care provider (HCP).
-If the labial adhesions come back, do not restart the estrogen cream again unless you have discussed this with her health care provider.
+If the labial adhesions come back, do not restart the estrogen cream again unless you have discussed this with her HCP.